Real or not? End of regular season means real fun is about to begin

 — Kansas City Royals (@Royals) October 1, 2017

 Those four, along with Salvador Perez -- who greeted them at the top of the dugout -- and Alex Gordon, helped turn the worst franchise in the game into World Series champs.
 The Royals had lost 100-plus games four times in the 2000s.
 In 2011, when Hosmer and Moustakas reached the majors, the Royals lost 91 games.
 They lost 90 in 2012 before finally climbing over .500 in 2013, just the second winning season in 19 years.
-Then came the heart-breaking World Series loss to the Giants in 2014 and then the season to remember in 2015.
+Then came the heartbreaking World Series loss to the Giants in 2014 and then the season to remember in 2015.
 It was quite the ride, but like all families, eventually, the kids grow up and leave the nest.

 Hosmer definitely went out in style.
 He received a standing ovation in his first at-bat and then hit a home run.
 Hosmer will be one of the more intriguing free agents.
 For the first time, he combined hitting for average (.318) with hitting for power (25 home runs).
 Was this real improvement or merely another player taking advantage of the lively ball?
 Teams weren't paying for first basemen last year, but Hosmer will turn 28 in October.
 If you give him $100 million, you're banking on more of these seasons.
 The bottom five teams in first base wOBA: Phillies, Rangers, Red Sox, Angels, Mariners.
 The Phillies will have Rhys Hoskins, but those other four teams will certainly have interest.

 Pablo Sandoval can't even win right.
 Sandoval hit a walk-off home run to beat the Padres.
 Awesome!
-Except the Tigers lost to the Twins, to give them the same 64-98 record as the Giants.
-The Tigers own the tie-breaker, however, so Detroit will pick first and the Giants will pick second.
+Except the Tigers lost to the Twins, to give them the same major-league worst 64-98 record as the Giants.
+The Tigers own the tiebreaker, however, so Detroit will pick first in next June's draft and the Giants will pick second.

 Max Scherzer update.
-Scherzer left Saturday's start with a hamstring issue and the MRI showed nothing major.
-He told reporters that he can run and jump on it, but that he's not sure yet about his status for the Division Series opener.
+Scherzer left Saturday's start because of a hamstring issue and the MRI showed nothing major.
+He told reporters that he can run and jump on it, but that he's not sure yet about his status for the division series opener.
 "We're not even 24 hours out," he said.
 "We're still trying to get all the doctors to take a look at this and make sure that we have the absolute correct diagnosis.
 But we have a really, really good idea of what we've got here."

 Other playoff news.

-As expected it will be Ervin Santana versus Luis Severino in the AL wild-card game on Tuesday.
+As expected, it will be Ervin Santana versus Luis Severino in the AL wild-card game between the Twins and Yankees on Tuesday.

 Miguel Sano was the DH again for the Twins on Sunday and went 0-for-3 with a strikeout.
 Sano went 1-for-8 in his return with three strikeouts.
 I predict he comes off the bench in that game with Robbie Grossman getting the start at DH.

-Bud Black confirmed that Jon Gray will start the NL wild-card game for the Rockies on Wednesday.
+Bud Black confirmed that Jon Gray will start the NL wild-card game for the Rockies against the Diamondbacks on Wednesday.

 Note that Robbie Ray started for the Diamondbacks on Sunday.
-While he would be the projected Game 1 starter in the Division Series against the Dodgers, he threw just 23 pitches, leaving open the option to use him in relief of Zack Greinke if needed against the Rockies.
+While he would be the projected Game 1 starter in the division series against the Dodgers, he threw only 23 pitches, leaving open the option to use him in relief of Zack Greinke if needed against the Rockies.

-The Dodgers haven't announced their playoff rotation yet, but Dave Roberts said Sunday he doesn't envision using Clayton Kershaw on short rest in Game 4 of the Division Series.
-In each of the last four seasons, Kershaw did start Game 4 on three days' rest but given his back issue earlier in the summer and a 3.48 ERA in six starts since returning from the DL, this is the season it makes sense not to push him.
+The Dodgers haven't announced their playoff rotation yet, but Dave Roberts said Sunday he doesn't envision using Clayton Kershaw on short rest in Game 4 of the division series.
+In each of the past four seasons, Kershaw did start Game 4 on three days' rest but given his back issue earlier in the summer and a 3.48 ERA in six starts since returning from the DL, this is the season it makes sense not to push him.
 Plus, if you're down 2-1 in the series, you need to win two games anyway.

 A stat that will absolutely blow your mind.
 Padres pitcher Luis Perdomo hit his fourth triple of the season.
-That's pretty amazing since he only has five hits.
+That's pretty amazing since he has only five hits.
 He's the first pitcher with that many triples since Robin Roberts in 1955.
 But that's not the amazing statistic.
 This is:

 Luis Perdomo went home-to-third in 11.52 seconds, the fastest pitcher triple ever recorded by Statcast.